 Thread your serger with coordinating threads.
 Test the stitch on scrap fabric first and make adjustments if necessary.

-Next – stitch side and shoulder seams, sleeve seams.
+Next – stitch side and shoulder seams, and sleeve seams.

 Do you make these 15 mistakes with your serger?